top of page

 My Role

-Designed the full user experience and interface, including layout, navigation, and branding
+• Designed the whole user experience and interface, including layout, navigation, and visual branding

-Built the site using HTML, CSS, JavaScript, and TypeScript, including responsive components
+• Built the site using HTML, CSS, JavaScript, and TypeScript, implementing responsive, interactive components

-Iterated on branding, visuals, and functionality based on user feedback and personal testing
+• Iterated on visuals, functionality, and interactions based on user feedback and personal testing

 Tools Used